 They have toured every January since.
 Appearing regularly at:

 Nettlebed Folk Club (Radio 2 folk club of the year

-The dates for the January 2017 Bully Wee Band Tour are almost finalised and details so far have been posted on to the news/tour dates page.
+The dates for the January 2018 Bully Wee Band Tour have now been finalised and the details have been posted on the news/tour dates page.

 A brand new studio recorded CD by the Bully Wee Band, released just in